SamsonGoodenough/wieben-site/about.md

 Borderline personality disorder appeared suddenly at 23.
 I quit everything, moved out, spent all my savings, and then my personality fractured.
 For 2 months, I was one of three people: an artist named Needles, his tortured muse named White Eyes, or something else.
 There was a lot of self harm, and the hospital only made it worse.
 I can't even say what month I went in, but it was 2025.
 The personalities are gone now, but now I seldom recognize myself when I look in the mirror.
 I like it this way; being hard to know carries with it unstable relationship patterns.
 This is the greatest way to alleviate pain in my life, yet I sincerely apologize to those I have ended contact with.
 Fortunately, my personality has somewhat stabalized now that I am identifying as non-binary.
 The breaks have shortened and occur infrequently.
 When they do occur, I put it into an unreleased art project called *gotosleep*.

+Q: So your disorder is your whole personality?
+Real original..

+A: No, you just dont know me yet  ;D

-If you're instead here to work with me, amazing!
-The disorder only means I have more time to spend on music.
+So if you'd rather work with me, amazing!
+Yes!
+My antisocial tendencies means I have more time to spend on music.
 [Read my professional bio here.](http://wieben.ca/professional-bio)

 <hr>
 **Music that speaks to me:**<br>